carboclan/pm/whitepaper/hashrate-derivative-en.md

 Long position token prices reflect market view on mining returns of respective difficulty cycles.
 The market believes that under same amount of hashrate, the mining return will gradually decrease.
 To be specific, the amount of bitcoin that could be mined with 10^18 hash/s of hashrate within next 2016 blocks (1 difficulty cycle).
 Investors could figure out that expected mining return gradually decreases, thereby estimating their own mining ROI more rationally.

 ### 4.2 Hedge the risk
 The synthetic POW mining contract can hedge mining risks in addition to revealing them.
 Similarly, we disregard exchange rate fluctuation here, since many derivatives can hedge that.
 Investors could enter a short position in said contract to hedge difficulty related risks when mining.
 When difficulty goes up, mining return goes down, the profit on the short position could negate the decrease in actual mining return.
 When difficulty goes down, mining return goes up, the loss on the short position could negate the increase in actual mining return.
-The aforementioned hedging process thus locked in mining return.
+The hedging process thus locked in mining return.
 The return is (cap of the index - the price when entering the position)

-For example, on May 1st 2019, Alice purchased a batch of mining rigs that clocks 10^17 hash/s.
+For example, on May 1st, 2019, Alice purchased a batch of mining rigs that clocks 10^17 hash/s.
 She wanted to lock in mining return for nearly the next two months from block no 574560 (05-04) to block no 582624 (06-28).
-Therefore Alice purchased a series of short positions of the mining contracts in chronological order, 0.1 token each.
+Therefore, Alice purchased a series of short positions of the mining contracts in chronological order, 0.1 token each.
 The following table reflects her P&L.

 Position Token	| Expiry date	| Entry Price	| Index when settled	| Position P&L 	| Mining income	| Comprehensive income
 ------|-----|------- | ----- |----|----|----